bespalov1195/project/README.md

 # 1st_project_ESTS

-first repository
+first repository.

-in this repository we can test github opportunities
+in this repository we can test github opportunities.